columose/Chronic-Pain-Project/README.md

 Select 50 trials randomly from condition 1, to match the trial count of condition 2.
 Average these trials to create an average ERP.
 Repeat this procedure 1,000 times to create a distribution of these permuted means.
 Then we take the average of the distribution to compare with condition 2.

 ### Field Trip permutation tests
 We used cluster-based permutation paired/independent samples t-tests to detect within and between group differences across all channels and time-points.
-The benefit of such a method is that it corrects forthe family-wise error rate that accumulates across multiple tests.
-You can read plenty about this from [Field Trip tutorials](https://www.fieldtriptoolbox.org/).
+The benefit of such a method is that it corrects for the family-wise error rate that accumulates across multiple tests.
+You can read plenty about this from [Field Trip tutorials](https://www.fieldtriptoolbox.org/tutorial/cluster_permutation_timelock/).

 #### Plotting
 Significant channel-time points were obtained using cluster-based permutation tests.
 The output of these [scripts](https://github.com/columose/Chronic-Pain-Project/tree/3470c2100d5b2961176fd0bac76008701f737c3f/Plotting%20time%20domain%20results) is a nice topoplot using EEGLAB functions, where significant channels are highlighted in BOLD.
 The script is nice as it does all the plotting and highlighting dynamically.
 We also plot a time-series, averaged over the significant channels, where the significant timeframe is shaded in green.